Houston Livestock Show and Rodeo: World's Championship Bar-B-Que Contest

-The Thursday, Friday, and Saturday before the livestock show begins, the World's Championship Bar-B-Que Contest, established in 1974, is held on the grounds of NRG Park.
+The Thursday, Friday, and Saturday before the livestock show begins, the World's Championship Bar-B-Que Contest, established in 1974, is held on the grounds of Reliant Park.
 It is one of the largest barbecue cookoffs in the United States, but it is not sanctioned by the Kansas City Barbecue Society.
-More than 250 teams, including a handful from outside of the United States, compete to be named best entry in several categories, including brisket, chicken, and ribs.
+Over 250 teams, including a handful from outside of the United States, compete to be named best entry in several categories, including brisket, chicken, and ribs.
 The barbecue must be cooked on a wood fire; electric or gas fires are prohibited.

 Entries are judged on a 50-point scale, with the most points gained for taste and tenderness, and lesser amounts available for smell and the look and feel of the entry.
 Winners are named in each category, and then an overall Grand Champion is named.
 Teams can also compete for non-food-related awards, such as cleanest area, most unique pit, and most colorful team.

 Each barbecue team has their own tent on the grounds.
-Many offer their own entertainment, generally cover bands or djs.
+Many offer their own entertainment, generally cover bands or DJs.
 Entrance into each tents is by invitation only.
 Many teams sell sponsorships that provide access to their tent, with the money often going to charity.
 Attendees without an invitation to a specific tent can congregate in one of the three general admission areas, each with its own live entertainment.
-A record 264,132 people attended the World's Championship Barbecue Contest in 2013.

-The 52nd is scheduled for 26–28 February 2026.
+In 2026, the World’s Championship Bar-B-Que Contest entertained 231,304 guests.